 - Where should we go from here?

-- Complete one statement from each member (use Student 1, Student 2, etc. instead of your names), and each statement should be roughly 250 words in length (does not contribute to overall word count).
+- Complete one statement from each member (indicate by using student names), and each statement should be roughly 250 words in length (does not contribute to overall word count).

 * One of the objectives of LFS 350 is to allow students to explore the concept of Food Justice while engaging in community-based projects.
 Thinking back to the beginning of the course, has your understanding of issues of food justice changed?
 If yes, how and why?
 If not, why not?